-- 6.3.5 The British Embassy in Baghdad, in a letter dated 4 December 2014, reiterated that other potential sources, for example a school or hospital, could be accessed to independently verify a persons ID.
-116 - 6.3.6 A letter from the British Embassy Baghdad dated 7 April 2012 explained that the Civil Status Law 65 of 1972 required Iraqi consulates to liaise with the Nationality Directorate to enable citizens living overseas to acquire their CSID card.
-This could be completed by filing an application from any of the following: the head of family (male or female); the applicant (record holder); a guardian; or a lawyer with the power of attorney.
-117 - 6.3.7 The source explained that to obtain a replacement CSID card, a person should provide a copy of the lost ID, or the ID of a close relative such as a father or brother.
-According to interlocutors an ID 'book page' record number remains the same throughout their entire life and the pages are closely related to their relatives: if their own ID or a copy is not available it is usually straightforward to identify the citizen from other relative's records.
-118 - Landinfo's January 2014 report noted if the ID card was lost, the applicant's 6.3.8 identity could be verified based on their father or brother's ID card.
-119 - 6.3.9 The website of the Ministry of Foreign Affairs noted:
+- 6.3.4 A letter from the British Embassy dated January 2012 noted that if CSID card had been lost an individual would need to produce a written statement declaring the circumstances around the loss, which would be seen by an investigation court; a notice would also need to be placed in a local newspaper.
+The Embassy letter commented that whilst this sounded guite involved, one interlocutor described it as being 'simple and straightforward'.112 The Second Secretary at the Iragi Embassy in London, in an interview dated January 2012, partially corroborated the information about this procedure: he noted that when an individual had lost their ID card they would be required to report the incident to the local police, where they would be given a police report.
+The source indicated that this needed to be done in person.113 - The British Embassy in Baghdad, in a letter dated 4 December 2014, 6.3.5 reiterated that other potential sources, for example a school or hospital, could be accessed to independently verify a person's ID.114 - 6.3.6 A letter from the British Embassy Baghdad dated 7 April 2012 explained that the Civil Status Law 65 of 1972 required Iraqi consulates to liaise with the Nationality Directorate to enable citizens living overseas to acquire their CSID card.
+This could be completed by filing an application from any of the following: the head of family (male or female); the applicant (record holder); a guardian; or a lawyer with the power of attorney.1 - 6.3.7 The source explained that to obtain a replacement CSID card, a person should provide a copy of the lost ID, or the ID of a close relative such as a father or brother.
+According to interlocutors an ID 'book page' record number remains the same throughout their entire life and the pages are closely related to their relatives: if their own ID or a copy is not available it is usually straightforward to identify the citizen from other relative's records.116 - Landinfo's January 2014 report noted if the ID card was lost, the applicant's 6.3.8 identity could be verified based on their father or brother's ID card.1 - The website of the Ministry of Foreign Affairs noted: 6.3.9 request.
+112 Letter from the British Embassy Baghdad, 'Renewal or reissuance of a civil status ID card and provisions to change place of residence in Iraq', 22 January 2012.
+Available on request.
+113 Note of meeting with Hassanain Hadi Fadhil, Second Secretary, Embassy of the Republic of Iraq, essential services in host communities', 4 December 2014.
+Available on request.
+115 Letter from British Embassy Baghdad, 'Re-documentation procedures', 7 April 2012.
+Available on request.